MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 This article provides information about how to install, verify, and remove update rollups for System Center Virtual Machine Manager (VMM).

 >[!NOTE]
-> Update rollups are installed automatically if Microsoft Updates are set to Automatic.
-If they aren't installed automatically, you can install these manually.
+> Update rollups are installed automatically if Microsoft updates are set to Automatic.
+If they aren't installed automatically, you can install them manually.
 >

 ## Obtain and install update rollups